OML-Team/open-metric-learning/pipelines/README.md

 [comment]:shell-start
 ```shell
 python run.py model.args.weights=null
 ```
 [comment]:shell-end

 Note, we use [Hydra](https://hydra.cc/docs/intro/) as a config parser.
 One of its abilities is to change part of the config from a command line, as showed above.

-## How to work with Pipelines?

-The recommended way is the following:
-1. Install OML: `pip install open-metric-learning`
-2. Prepare your dataset in the required [format](https://open-metric-learning.readthedocs.io/en/latest/oml/data.html).
-(There are [converters](https://github.com/OML-Team/open-metric-learning/tree/main/pipelines/datasets_converters) for 4 popular datasets).
-3. Go to Pipeline's folder and copy `.py` script and its `.yaml` to your workdir.
-Modify the config if needed.
-4. Run the script via the command line.

 ## Building blocks of Pipelines